 The Pub/Sub models are common and described in the TMF REST Design Guidelines.
 Use the following templates to describe the Hub Mandatory and Optional attributes and filtering support.

-PRODUCT ORDER API MANDATORY AND OPTIONAL NOTIFICATIONS
+CUSTOMER API MANDATORY AND OPTIONAL NOTIFICATIONS

 For the Notifications defined by the API fill the following table and indicate which ones are mandatory and which ones are optional.